cyevgeniy/evg.moe/content/js/lwvc-input/index.md

 })
 ```

-Important thing here is that we should wait for `setValue` execution,
+Important thing here is that we should wait for end of `setValue` execution,
-so DOM is updated before our next assertions.
+so DOM will be updated before our next assertions.
 Read more [here](https://test-utils.vuejs.org/api/#setvalue).